Are U.S. Higher Education Institutions Easy to Get Into, But Hard to Graduate From?

 As noted above, international students in the U.S. must maintain good academic standing (a cumulative GPA of 2.0 or higher) to maintain lawful student status.
-However, because of differences in the educational systems in China and the U.S., the way grades are calculated at U.S. universities is very different from the approach at Chinese universities.
+However, the educational systems are different in China and the U.S. Each country calculates grades differently, as well.

-In China, only midterm and final grades affect a student’s final grade, but U.S. universities pay close attention to most or all grades earned over the semester.
-They take into account the everyday learning and classroom performance of students, including attendance, class participation, assigned work, team projects, papers, quizzes, tests, and midterm and final exams—though some are weighted more heavily than others when the final grade is calculated.
+In China, only midterm and final grades affect a student’s final grade.
+However, in the United States, universities pay close attention the work a student completes all semester.
+They take into account everyday participation and classroom performance, as well.
+That includes attendance, class participation, classwork, team projects, papers, quizzes, tests, and midterm and final exams.
+Some of these things count than others toward a student’s final grade.

-All the standards for calculating grades are listed in detail on the course syllabus, so read the syllabus carefully.
-If you encounter difficulties, seek help from professors and teaching assistants, or participate in the counseling sessions and academic strategy seminars your school provides.
+Professors list all of the grade requirements on the course syllabus, so read the syllabus carefully.
+If you encounter difficulties, seek help from professors and teaching assistants.
+You can also participate in counseling sessions or academic strategy seminars at your school.

 It is easy for Chinese students to overlook one point: U.S. universities consider class attendance to be very important.
 A certain number of absences will affect a student’s final grade, cause a student to become ineligible to take exams, or even cause automatic failure.
-Frequent absences can also automatically cause a student to be barred from registering for classes.
+Frequent absences can also prevent a student from registering for classes.

-If the student is unable to register for more classes and the number of credits falls below the limit required for a student to be considered full time (usually 12 credits each in the spring and fall terms), unless relevant procedures are conducted in a timely manner, the I-20 will also be canceled, resulting in an invalidated F-1 visa, and the student will need to leave the country within a specified period.
+If an international student is unable to register for more classes, and their credits fall below the full-time requirement, their I-20 will be canceled.
+This will invalidate their F-1 visa, and the student will need to leave the country within a specified period.